MicrosoftDocs/memdocs/sccm/core/servers/manage/checklist-for-installing-update-1610.md

 For more information, see [Upgrade clients in System Center Configuration Manager](/sccm/core/clients/manage/upgrade/upgrade-clients) and [How to test client upgrades in a pre-production collection in System Center Configuration Manager](/sccm/core/clients/manage/upgrade/test-client-upgrades).

 **Plan to use service windows to control when site servers install updates:**
-You can use service windows to define a period that applies to a primary site server during which updates to that site can be installed.
+You can use service windows to define a period during which updates to a site server can be installed.

 This can help you control when sites in your hierarchy install the update.
 Prior to version 1606, service windows were called maintenance windows.
 For more information, see [Service windows for site servers](/sccm/core/servers/manage/service-windows).

-**Run Setup Prerequisite Checker:**
+**Run the setup prerequisite checker:**
-When the update is listed in the console as **Available,** you can independently run the Prerequisite Checker before installing the update.
-(When you install the update on the site, Prerequisite Checker runs again.)
+When the update is listed in the console as **Available,** you can independently run the prerequisite checker before installing the update.
+(When you install the update on the site, prerequisite checker runs again.)

 To run a prerequisite check from the console, go to **Administration > Overview > Cloud Services > Updates and Servicing.** Next, right-click  **Configuration Manager 1610 update package**, and then select **Run prerequisite check**.